Why do we want to be productive?

 “Happiness is the settling of the soul into its most appropriate spot.” — Aristotle

 One good start is to create something meaningful with our own hands.
-Those “I made that” moments combine our past and future — we walk along the paths of becoming, and we see ourselves growing into a better being.
-Those are our “whys.”
+Those “I made that” moments combine our past and future — we see ourselves growing into a better being.

 2. Set durations

-If your to-dos are about creation, not attending random meetings, they’re not gonna be easy.
-That’s why you need to take it step by step.
-Especially if you’re an adult, your brain needs time to change.
+When your to-dos are about creation, not attending random meetings, they’re going to be challenging.
+That’s why you need to take step by step.
+The brain needs time to change, especially after the age of 25*.
 Incremental learning is the key, where little by little becomes a lot.
-The daily progress makes you happier and more engaged with your work.

-Therefore, when set durations, instead of thinking about how long the whole thing is gonna take, ask yourself, how long do you want to spend on that path, each time?
-How often do you plan to work on that task?
+Therefore, when setting durations, instead of thinking about how long the whole thing is going to take, ask how long do you plan to spend on that path, each time?
+How often do you want to work on that task?
 Learn French for 30 minutes every day, read 1 hour each night before sleep, practice 2 hours of video editing every weekend, be specific.